mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

 Users have the flexibility to customize these values according to their requirements, and they will be utilized as the initial primal values when executing the [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimation{LinearWLS{Normal}})) function.
 It is important to note that JuliaGrid utilizes the provided data to set initial primal values in the rectangular coordinate system.
+Additionally, the [setInitialPoint!](@ref setInitialPoint!(::PowerSystem, ::ACStateEstimation)) function allows users to configure the initial point as required.

 ---